jakebailey/talk-ts-congress-2023/slides.md

 TODO

+- Our old build was a set of `gulp`'s `series` and `parallel`.
+- I had a difficult time getting it into shape.
+- Build completely replaced with a new task runner which uses an explicit dependency graph.
+- It's called `hereby`, don't use it, thanks.

 ---

 # How did it go?

 TODO

+- Core development loop performance boost
 - Performance boost from hoisting
 - Package size reduction (graph)
 - Raised target, slowdown from `let`/`const`, converted some blocks to `var`.